-I never thought that I would be the type to take a guided tour across three countries in seven days, but hiking the Tour du Mont Blanc (TMB), with Utracks and my friend Caro, was a nature-filled, active way to experience some of the most beautiful mountains and valleys that Europe has to officer- as well on feed on French, Swiss and Italian cuisine.Interestingly, the soles of my much-loved 5’10 approach shoes started coming apart on Day 1 of this hike.
+I never thought that I would be the type to take a guided tour across three countries in seven days, but hiking the Tour du Mont Blanc (TMB), with Utracks and my friend Caro, was a nature-filled, active way to experience some of the most beautiful mountains and valleys that Europe has to offer- as well on feed on French, Swiss and Italian cuisine.Interestingly, the soles of my much-loved 5’10 approach shoes started coming apart on Day 1 of this hike.
 But against the advice of others, I was able to salvage 7 days of hiking wiith the help of Araldyte, super glue, and fabric strapping tape.
 We parted ways at Notre Dame de La Gorge…

 Route: Chamonix to Notre Dame de La Gorge (to Chamonix)